-What standard reports will be provided – and how frequently.
+What standard reports will be provided – and how frequently?
 If an agency proposes that clicks will be their main KPI to measure success, are they aligned with your objectives?

 You own the advertising account.

 You should own the Google Ads account using your own credit card that gets billed by Google.
-Otherwise, should you later wish to take Google Ads in-house or move to another agency, their is a risk of having to start all over again.
-Some agencies will pay your ad spend to Google themselves directly, and then bill you the for ad spend.
+Otherwise, should you later wish to take Google Ads in-house or move to another agency, there is a risk of having to start all over again.
+Some agencies will pay your ad spend to Google themselves directly, and then bill you for ad spend.
 They would need to mark up the Google fees by at least 10% to cover corporate tax, and perhaps cash flow as well.
 This approach means the agency owns the advertising account.